zsparal/api-documentation/source/security.rst

 Secure connection required
 --------------------------
-Mollie uses the API-key as :ref:`means of authentication <authentication>` and requires HTTPS connections to guarantee security.
+Mollie uses the API-key as :ref:`means of authentication <guides/authentication>` and requires HTTPS connections to guarantee security.
 This means the Mollie API can only be accessed through the secure ``https`` protocol.
 All of the API clients we publish use HTTPS.

 End-to-end safety on the transport level is guaranteed by the HTTPS-requirement.
 No need to encrypt the data itself again.